-With financing, we expect to continue to incur significant operating expenses relating to, among other things:
+We expect to continue to incur significant operating expenses relating to, among other things:

-- · developing our Acuitas Rapid Test products and services for antibiotic resistance testing, and our automated rapid molecular diagnostic products; - · commercializing our rapid pathogen identification and Acuitas MDRO and Acuitas Lighthouse informatics services; - · developing, presenting and publishing additional clinical and economic utility data intended to increase clinician adoption of our current and future products and services; - · expansion of our operating capabilities; - · maintenance, expansion and protection of our intellectual property portfolio and trade secrets; - · future clinical trials as we seek regulatory approval for some of our product offerings; - expansion of the size and geographic reach of our sales force and our marketing capabilities to commercialize potential future products and services; and - · continued focus on recruiting and retaining our quality assurance and compliance personnel and activities.
+- · developing our Acuitas AMR Gene Panel products and services for antibiotic resistance testing, and our automated rapid molecular diagnostic products; - · commercializing our rapid pathogen identification and Acuitas MDRO and Acuitas Lighthouse informatics services; - · developing, presenting and publishing additional clinical and economic utility data intended to increase clinician adoption of our current and future products and services; - · expansion of our operating capabilities; - · development of collaborative arrangements during 2018; - · maintenance, expansion and protection of our intellectual property portfolio and trade secrets; - · future clinical trials as we seek regulatory approval for some of our product offerings; - · expansion of the size and geographic reach of our sales force and our marketing capabilities to commercialize potential future products and services; and - · continued focus on recruiting and retaining our quality assurance and compliance personnel and activities.

 Even if we achieve significant revenues, we may not become profitable, and even if we achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain consistently profitable could adversely affect the market price of our common stock and could significantly impair our ability to raise capital, expand our business or continue to pursue our growth strategy.
-These conditions raise substantial doubt as to our ability to continue as a going concern.
+We believe that current cash on hand including the February 2018 Public Offering will be sufficient to fund operations into the first quarter of 2019.
+In the event we are unable to successfully raise additional capital during or before the first quarter of 2019, we will not have sufficient cash flows and liquidity to finance our business operations as currently contemplated.
+Accordingly, in such circumstances we would be compelled to reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until we are able to obtain sufficient financing.
+We have no committed sources of capital and may find it difficult to raise money on terms favorable to us or at all.
+The failure to obtain sufficient capital to support our operations would have an adverse effect on our business, financial condition and results of operations.